 Creating Self Awareness

 Changing behavior is truly my objective when working with clients.
 The first step is awareness.
 I create awareness for my clients by pointing out things that I hear them say or see them do that may be a major contributing factor.
 We work together to figure these things out and to develop solutions that will help them to break the cycle of their past behaviors.
+By uncovering these factors and guiding my clients to recognize the behavior on their own, we are creating self awareness that will allow for true lasting change.

 Is Change Really Wanted?

-Occasionally we get calls from friends or family members of individuals who have clutter issues.
+Occasionally I get calls from friends or family members of individuals who have clutter issues.
 These friends are very well-meaning, but chances are the person they’ve called about will not see it this way.
 Unless a person truly wants to change their environment and their behaviors, it will not happen.
 There is no motivation for them to make changes that someone else thinks are necessary.
 Sometimes people have lots of clutter and that suits them just fine.

 What’s the Motivation?